 Designer, Artist, Writer living in Seattle, Washington

 Catalog design for Imagine Crafts 2017.
-This 52-page catalog features over 15 ink pad and art brands with range of 12 - 80 color swatches per brand in different size containers and display options as well as a art examples, tools, compatibility charts, SKU codes, etc. Full color.
+This 52-page catalog features over 15 ink pad and art brands with a range of 12 - 80 color swatches per brand in different size containers and display options as well as art examples, tools, compatibility charts, SKU codes, etc. Full color.
 8.5 x 11 inches.
-Designed in Indesign.
-Front cover is a in house photo and back cover was designed in Illustrator.

-Pottery Northwest is a non profit ceramic arts studio in the heart of Seattle, Wa.
 The 50 for 50 campaign highlights significant people over the years who contributed to the studio's success.
-I helped build out the pages for this content which was a enjoyable process.
-Check it out!

 50th Anniversary Logo